Making sense of complexity through data. Leveraging AI to empower people and decisions.

 print("Average Validation Loss:", average_val_loss)

-# Get the Closing price data
+# Get the Closing price data for visualization

 close = []